Kalium/Snakepit/README.md

 * Swagger is on port 5557.
 By default it shows pit's docs.
 * Pit is on port 5558.

+Notes:
-At this point you'll have to run the ragpicker container yourself.
+At this point you'll have to run the ragpicker container manually.
 I suggest mounting a volume and feeding it directories.
+If you look at ragpicker/Dockerfile, you'll see an example of this.

 Licensing:
 Ragpicker, Viper, Flower, Celery and assorted Python packages are all under their own licenses.
-Pit, and the organizational work in this repo, are MIT licensed.
+Pit, Snake, and the organizational work in this repo, are MIT licensed.

-TODO:
-Create celery job runner.
-Give celery job runner some example jobs.